omnibond/idm-scripting/README.md

 **Honeyd/**
 - Enables Identity device integration with Honeyd to detect devices with bots or worms and can be used with the DHCP scripts to remove a device from the network at the next DHCP lease renewal.

-**Grouper/**
-- Enables Identity integration with the Internet2 Grouper project, provisioning organizations and organizational units to folders and groups along with memberships.
-For more information about Grouper see: https://www.internet2.edu/products-services/trust-identity/grouper/